SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Various-String-Concealing-Techniques.md

 We can observe that the name of the string array,`_0xcd45` is held in `path.node.declarations[0].id.name`.
 We can also see that `path.node.declarations[0].init.elements` is an array of nodes, which holds each node of the string literals declared in the string array.
 Finally, the string array is the first _VariableDeclaration_ with an init value of type _ArrayExpression_ encountered at the top of the file.

 [_Note: Traditionally, javascript obfuscators put the string arrays at the top of the file/code block.
-However, sometimes this may not always be the case (ex. other string-containing arrays are declared first or reassignment of the string array).
+However, sometimes this may not always be the case (e.g. other string-containing arrays are declared first or reassignment of the string array).
 You may need to make a slight modification to this step in that case._]

 Using those observations, we can come up with the following logic to restore the code: